yitzshapiro/synthetic-data-generator/README.md

 ```bash
 python qa.py --data_directory <path_to_data_directory> --output_path <path_to_output> --filetype csv
 ```
+Beware of the costs here, depending on how many docs are in the data directory and how large your set chunk size is, this may cost a bit.
 ### Arguments:

 --data_directory: The directory containing your source text files.